Pratham1610/Pratham1610/README.md

 - 🔭 I’m currently working on **Sorting Visualizer**

 - 🌱 I’m currently learning **NEXT.js**
+-  Currently working on Stock market prediction using HKSVM.

 - 💬 Ask me about **C++ and Python**